Tourist in Your Own Town

 The Endurance Trials of Rosalie Fish

-The UW runner advocates for missing and murdered Indigenous women.
-But as her activism gains traction, she confronts new tests of her resilience.
+A painted face and fleet feet made the runner a precocious advocate for missing and murdered Indigenous women.
+But even as her public activism has gained traction, she confronts new tests of her resilience.

 01/18/2023 By Benjamin Cassidy Photography by Lindsey Wasson